We may earn money or products from the companies mentioned in this post.

 I always love a good hearty, fuss-free dinner recipe, and this one does not disappoint!

 This recipe is:

 Check out these other hearty vegan meals!

 - 2 1/2 Cups Mixed Vegetables (I used frozen)

 - 1 Medium Potato

 - 1 Cup Plant Milk + more to top

 - 1 Tsp Dried Thyme

-- Add mixed veggies and mushrooms and cook for another minute or two.
+- Add the mixed veggies and sliced mushrooms and cook for 3-4 minutes until soft.

 - Add the flour and cook for 2 minutes, stirring constantly.